flemay/3musketeers/vhs/README.md

 	- This is possible because the service `vhs` (defined in `docker-compose.yml`) mounts the host `/var/run/docker.sock`
 7. The Docker daemon creates a service `golang` based on the official Go Docker image
 	- The details of the service is in `src/docker-compose.yml`
-	- The service `golang` defines a volume that maps the host directory `vhs/src` to the container.
+	- The service `golang` defines a volume that maps the host directory `vhs/src` to the container directory `/opt/app`.
 That directory contains the source file `main.go`.
 	- `go run main.go` is executed inside the container
 8. `Hello, World!` is printed out
-9. Once `vhs` is done, it saves the record `demo.mp4` in directory `output`
+9. `vhs` saves the record `demo.mp4` in directory `/opt/src/output` which is also accessible from the host directory `vhs/output`

 ## References